eternalsafe/safe-subgraph/README.md

 ### Subgraphs

-All networks which are supported by Eternal Safe and The Graph network are supported by this subgraph.
+All L1 and L2 networks which are supported by Eternal Safe and The Graph network are supported by this subgraph.
 For any CLI parameters, you must use the network name as defined in parentheses below.

 - Mainnet (`mainnet`): TODO
 - Gnosis Chain (`gnosis`): TODO